bens4lsu/theskinny-publish/Content/blog2/email-counting.md

 So if you see any noseless, earless, dead fifteen year olds out there, slip me a heads-up.
 He/she is after me.

-Now back to the <a href="mailto:bens@theskinnyonbenny.com">bens@theskinnyonbenny.com</a> email.
+Now back to the bens@theskinnyonbenny.com email.
 I get a pathetically small amount of email from my web site readers.
 No one has sent me a written page to post, a picture of the day, a drawing they made during a meeting in weeks and weeks.

 are actually only about five different people who have sent my anything recently.
 The rest of you have until the end of the month to amuse me.
 If you fail to email me anything, you officially suck.

+<h3>2024 update:  theskinnyonbenny.com no longer has any active email accounts.
+It never did start getting messages.
+Not even spam.</h3>